Ostorlab/KB/MOBILE_CLIENT/ANDROID/_MEDIUM/IMPLICIT_PENDINGINTENT/recommendation.md

-Google recommends that developers fix the vulnerability by applying any (or even better, all) of the following:
+Developers can address the vulnerability by applying any (or even better, all) of the following:

 - Ensuring that the action, package, and component fields of the base Intent are set;
 - Ensuring that the PendingIntent is only delivered to trusted components;